How can we help kidney cancer patients?

-Five-year survival rate for kidney cancer patients is 75%.
-Kidney Cancer is the 8th most common cancer type among new cases for 2019.
-Kidney Cancer is more common in men than women.
-American Indian/Alaska Natives are the most susceptible group by far for Kidney Cancer.
+Five-year survival rate for kidney (renal)patients is 75%.
+It is the 8th most common cancer type among new cases for 2019.
+Renal cancer is more common in men than women.
+American Indian/Alaska Natives are the most susceptible group by far for kidney cancer.
 Their number of deaths more than doubles the national average.
 However, their total number of cases is equal to the average for all males.

 Common treatment methods for Kidney (Renal) Cancer:

 - Surgery (Includes radical nephrectomy, partial nephrectomy, and Laparoscopic surgery)